DirkjS/bb-trackball/README.md

 bb-trackball
 ============

-first try at johnny-five and coffeescript
+Simple program to try out johnny-five and coffeescript.